bghuan/oss/intl.en-US/Developer Guide/Data security/Disaster recovery/Cross-region replication.md

     -   You can synchronize data only between two buckets that are in the same versioning state.
     -   You cannot change the versioning status of the source and destination buckets that are being synchronized.
     -   You can perform operations on buckets that are being synchronized at the same time.
 However, an object that is replicated from the source bucket may overwrite an object that has the same name in the destination bucket.
-    -   CRR can be applied only to two buckets that are not synchronized with any other buckets.
+    -   CRR can be applied only to two buckets that are not synchronized with other buckets.
 For example, if you use CRR to synchronize data from Bucket A to Bucket B, you are not allowed to synchronize data from Bucket A to Bucket C, unless you delete the CRR configurations to synchronize data from Bucket A to Bucket B. Similarly, if you synchronize data from Bucket A to Bucket B, you are not allowed to synchronize data from Bucket C to Bucket B.